Skip to content

 When I like it!

-What attracted you to the brand’s approach?
+What appealed to you in the brand's approach?

 It was the idea of collaborating with Sylvaine on a new project that appealed to me.